 Cllr P Mouncey reported the following:

-Meadows – confirmed that Dorset Council have cleared the bridleway that leads from the Meadows up to the Coppleridge (which is a part of a SLA that the Parish Council have with Dorset Council)
+Meadows – confirmed that Dorset Council have cleared the bridleway that leads from the Meadows up to the Coppleridge (which is a part of a SLA that the Parish Council have with Dorset Council).

 It was noted that Mr Peter Cooper has received an MBE, who undertakes the annual butterfly count in the Meadows.